Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Expensive for small quantities and designs with many colors

-This t-shirt printing technique is recommended for one-color designs and bigger businesses that already have a higher demand for mass production.
+This t-shirt printing technique is recommended for one-color designs and bigger businesses with a higher demand for mass production.
 For smaller orders and more intricate designs, DTG would be the more logical choice.

 Sublimation is the transition of a substance from a solid state to gas when it’s exposed to high temperatures and pressure.
 And that’s how this printing process got its name: it was thought that the dye turned to gas when printing.
-Now it’s understood that there is in fact some liquefaction of the dye, but the original term is still widely used, along with the technically-correct term: dye diffusion.
+Now, it’s understood that there is some liquefaction of the dye, but the original term is still widely used, along with the technically correct one: dye diffusion.

 In this printing method, the substance is a special type of liquid dye that penetrates the fabric to generate colorful designs by changing not only its color but also its texture.
 As a result, sublimation printing, also known as dye sublimation or digital sublimation, is a technique that works well for garment printing.